hallamlab/triUMPF/README.md

 - "three_ecoli_notaxprune_pathologic_y.pkl": Pathologic (excluding taxonomic pruning option) predicted pathways on the three E.coli data of size (3, 2526).

+See tutorials on the [GitHub wiki](https://github.com/hallamlab/triUMPF/wiki) page for more information and guidelines.

 ## Citing

 If you find *triUMPF* useful in your research, please consider citing the following paper: